The Day of the Wedding

 Our flight started descending but I didn’t want it to end cause I was having such a blast!
 Finally though, I had to say goodbye and I thought of something heartfelt and memorable to say but ended up blurting out, “bye, Felicia!”
 I don’t know why.
 Their eyes went wide and Machi leaned in and whispered, “You know what that means, right?
 It means, ‘bye, bitch.’ ” I said, “Yeah!
 Friday’s a great movie!”
 I cleared my throat.
 Ahem… Say something more adult.
 “Alright, bye, kiddos!
 Have fun back home.”
 I left and made a mental note to work on saying goodbye to children.

-My Friend’s Death Suddenly Changed Everything
+How My Friend’s Death Changed the Trajectory of Everything

 I walked out of the terminal smiling, high from my interaction with Iziah and Machi.
 With my phone reconnected to the grid, I saw that I missed a long Facebook Messenger conversation from my MDA friends — people who volunteered as camp counselors at the Muscular Dystrophy Association, a summer camp for kids affected with muscular dystrophy.
 I hadn’t volunteered there in awhile so this group allowed me to keep up.
 Now I was wondering what they were talking about but figured it’d have to wait since I was ‘ungry.